opeyemiagbadero/EKS-cluster-deployment-using-Jenkins/README.md

 ![5 creating a kubeconfig file within aws](https://github.com/opeyemiagbadero/EKS-cluster-deployment-using-Jenkins/assets/79456052/6bccf05c-6c95-4569-a109-43e7466a4f3f)

-Change ownership of the kubeconfig file from root to jenkins enabling seamless accessibility to the file by Jenkins,and also chan the permissions of the file with a chmod 400
+Copy the kubeconfig file from the EKS cluster created earlier to the var/jenkins_home directory within the jenkins container check the  ownership of the kubeconfig file to confirm its owned by jenkins which enables seamless accessibility to the file by Jenkins,and also check the permissions of the file are given to the jenkins user.

 ![change ownership and permission rights on the kube config file](https://github.com/opeyemiagbadero/EKS-cluster-deployment-using-Jenkins/assets/79456052/6bd27ec7-484e-4507-af5b-e71072437bd7)